Warbo/panpipe/README.md

 `pandoc --filter ./panpipe input_file > output_file`

+You can also run `panpipe` as a standalone command, but note that its stdio should be in PanDoc's JSON format, rather than e.g. raw Markdown.
+You can convert *to* PanDoc JSON using a command like `pandoc -t json`, and convert *from* PanDoc JSON using `pandoc -f json`.
+The `--filter` argument automates this plumbing.

 ## Intro ##

 PanPipe is a simple Haskell script using PanDoc.
-It allows code blocks in PanDoc -compatible documents, eg. Markdown, to be sent to external programs for processing.
+It allows code blocks in PanDoc-compatible documents, eg. Markdown, to be sent to external programs for processing.

 Any code blocks or lines with a "pipe" attribute will have the contents of that